Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 Best Portable Hand Wringer

 Camping, swimming, or traveling?
 The Dezitrek portable clothes washer is our top pick for you!
-Weighing only 26.56 ounces and small enough to fit in your backpack, this is ideal for wringing clothes on the go.
+Weighing only 1.5 pounds and being small enough to fit in your backpack, this is the solution for wringing clothes on the go.

 It works as a dry bag, a packing bag, and a laundry bag.
 When you put the wet clothes in the bag, squeeze, plunge, and wring the bag to remove the excess water.
 Open the small hole and let the water run out.
 Repeat this process until there’s no excess water left.